23. April 2025 at 18:57

 The event will also see a return of the legendary Propeller ferry on the Danube, allowing for a unique ride between both river banks and see the city from the river.

 Although most of the programme will be in Slovak, there will be a few tours that cater to foreigners.
-For example, on Saturday at 14:00, this sightseeing tour will be in English.
+For instance, the Bratislava Welcomes You sightseeing tour will be held in English on Saturday at 14:00.
 Don't forget to make a reservation.

 You can also taste wine in the historic cellar at Michalská Street throughout both weekend days for free, no registration required.